rasmusnuko/SMC0/README.md

 The recordings are categorized based on their emotional and expressive properties, in addition to melody, harmony, rhythm and repetition.

 #### **UI / UX**
-The UI is easy to use, and features easy parameter customization.
+The UI should be easy to use, and features easy parameter customization.
 This was achieved by surveying the focus group, and finding a middle ground where most users were satisfied.

-UI includes a per-instrument mixing interface, featuring: volume control, panning, reverb (small, medium, large, concert hall, church).
+Mixing interface with the possibility to group channels for small groups/sections.
+Per-channel controls: volume, panning, reverb (small, medium, large, concert hall, church).

 #### **Aims**
 + Convincing playback (accurate representation of timbre, articulation and dynamics)